Shpota/github-activity-generator/.github/README.md

 ## Making contributions private
 Note: This script doesn't encourage you to cheat.
 Cheating is bad.
-But if anybody is judging your professional skills by the graph at your GitHub profile (which caries no value) they deserve to see a reach graph.
+But if anybody is judging your professional skills by the graph at your GitHub profile (which caries no value) they deserve to see a rich graph.

 For that matter, you might want to make the generated repository private.
 It is free on GitHub.
 Now, you only need to set up your account